14 December 2009

 Just would like to ask Mr. Anonymous where did you learn to fix tweeters.
 It can be in series or in parallel but for me it doesn't matter as long as the sound is audible and clear.
 If my sound is not good and wrongly fixed why then the swiftlet has started to make nest above the tweeter.

-Mr. Anonymous.
+A word of advice to you Mr. Anonymous.
 There is a saying, Many Roads Lead to Rome.
 Having gone to one or two seiminars and having read a few swiftlet books doesn't mean that what you have learnt everything and all are correct and whatever that differ from what you know are all wrong.
 Swiftlet farming or whatever you want to call it, is both an art and a science.
 In science it is definite and systematic but in art it is skill, innovation and creativity.
 Nobody until now dare to say that they can make the swiftlets build a certain number of nests over a certain period of time and guarantee it.
 Not the money back guarantee.
 My dear Mr. Anonymous, 80% still failed in swiftlet framing and only 20% had succeeded so far.
 So, its better you shut up and don't ever visit my blog again if you have nothing good to say or to contribute.
 Ask yourself whether you have talked cock or I talk cock.
 You are really a chicken who hide under the name of ANONYMOUS.
 Hope the next time if you ever comment again, you will reveal your identity.
 Be Gentlemanlah.

 CHEERS TO ALL MY READERS AND SELAMAT HARI RAYA AIDIL FITRI MAAF ZAHIR DAN BATIN TO ALL MY MUSLIM FRIENDS